-- Creamy buttercream made with real melted chocolate
+- Buttercream: It’s topped with a creamy buttercream made with real melted chocolate.

-From almond flour to maple syrup, this healthier chocolate cake is sure to be your new favorite recipe and does not compromise on that classic rich taste!
+This super rich and moist almond flour chocolate cake does not compromise on flavor!
+From almond flour to maple syrup, this healthy chocolate cake is sure to be your new favorite recipe.
 The list of ingredients is short, and everything can be found at your local grocery store.
-Here is a list of ingredients, so you have everything prepared:
+Here is a list of ingredients so you have everything prepared:

-- Almond Flour: First up, we use almond flour in place of regular flour to make this chocolate cake extra dense and moist.
-You’ll need 1.5 cups to make this gluten free chocolate cake.
+- Almond Flour: First, we use almond flour instead of regular flour.
+Almond flour makes this chocolate cake light and moist.

 - Unsweetened Cocoa Powder: This adds the perfect chocolate flavor and gives this cake its rich flavor.

-- Baking Soda: Not to be confused with baking powder!
+- Baking Soda: Do not confuse baking soda with baking powder!
 Baking soda helps give this cake a little rise while still being dense and rich.